esheldon/pycolumns/README.md

 >>> id = c['id'][rows]
 >>> id = c.read_column('id', rows=rows)

 # read all columns into a single rec array.
-By default the JSON
+By default the dict
 # columns are not loaded

 >>> data = c.read()

 # using asdict=True puts the data into a dict.
-The JSON data
+The dict data
 # are loaded in this case
 >>> data = c.read(asdict=True)

 # specify columns
 >>> data = c.read(columns=['id', 'flux'], rows=rows)

-# JSON columns can be specified if asdict is True
+# dict columns can be specified if asdict is True
 >>> data = c.read(columns=['id', 'flux', 'meta'], asdict=True)

 # Create indexes for fast searching